tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 1. Replace `postgres:15-alpine` with `postgres:12-alpine` in `docker-compose.yml` (or use `docker-compose.override.yml`, see-below) and keep using PG 12
 2. Use [this DB container](https://github.com/pgautoupgrade/docker-pgautoupgrade) which would automatically upgrade the database
-3. Migrate the data manually using `pg_dump` and `pg_restore` (somewhat complicated if you haven't done it-before)
+3. Migrate the data manually using `pg_dump` and `pg_restore` (somewhat complicated if you haven't done it before)

-### I'm using docker-compose.override.yml and now I'm getting schema update (and-other) strange issues
+### I'm using docker-compose.override.yml and now I'm getting schema update (and other) strange issues

 Alternatively, you've changed something related to `/var/www/html/tt-rss` in `docker-compose.yml`.

-Your Docker setup is messed up for some reason, so tt-rss can't update itself to the persistent storage location on startup (this is just an example of one issue, there could be many-others).
+Your Docker setup is messed up for some reason, so tt-rss can't update itself to the persistent storage location on startup (this is just an example of one issue, there could be many others).

 Consider undoing any recent changes, looking up error messages, etc.